-Unlike previous logos, this one has a typically masculine energy.
-The anchor, dark color palette, and Quantico-Bold font — inspired by military lettering — imbue the logo with a certain strength or toughness not commonly associated with smoothie bars.
-A solid choice for a protein smoothie brand.
+Unlike previous logos, this one has a traditionally masculine energy.
+The anchor, dark blue and gray color palette, and Quantico typeface — inspired by military lettering — imbue the logo with strength not commonly associated with smoothie bars.
+It's a solid choice for a protein smoothie brand.

 This cheerful logo with its bright purple and pale pink colors will have any passerby craving a smoothie.
-The icon, made to resemble the blades of a blender, is highly distinctive and would be recognizable in any color, while the angular Quantico-Bold font adds a futuristic element.
+The icon, made to resemble the blades of a blender, is highly distinctive and would be recognizable in any color, while the angular Quantico typeface adds a futuristic element.

 Where can I find a smoothie logo in vector format?

 You can download a scalable vector graphic for free when you design your logo with Zarla.
-Logos in vector format are great because they can be enlarged without compromising quality.
+Vector logos are great for branding because they can be enlarged without compromising quality.

 How do I design a smoothie logo?